Originally published August 2025.

 Business Interruption Insurance

 Your small business experiences a break-in, and your property is stolen and significantly damaged, causing you to close your business for a week while the repairs are done.
-Typically, theft policies would cover the damage and replace stolen items but would not cover the loss of profits that your store would suffer while being closed for a week for repairs.
+Typically, theft policies would cover the damage and replace stolen items but would not cover the loss of profits your store would suffer while closed for a week for repairs.

 Employment Practice Liability Insurance